 — Kathy, retired registered nurse (early 70s) and Ron, retired General Motors executive (early 70s) to the Washington Post about their decision to downsize to a rental

 As an older adult, home ownership as an investment becomes less important.
-Instead, the equity you might free up when you downsize can be put into investment accounts that are more readily accessible for your living expenses.
+Instead, the equity you might free up when you downsize to a smaller home can be put into investment accounts that are more readily accessible for your living expenses.

 Further reading: AARP article on the decision to rent or buy.